Frequently Asked Personal Injury Questions

 In Maryland, uninsured/underinsured motorist coverage applies in two general situations: (1) Uninsured: the at-fault driver has no liability insurance, and (2) Underinsured: where the at-fault driver has insufficient liability insurance limits (at-fault driver's policy limits are lower than the limits of your uninsured motorist coverage).
 Essentially uninsured/underinsured motorist coverage is insurance coverage that covers your accident just as your liability insurance provides compensation for the people that you might injure through careless driving.
 This coverage typically extends to family members who live with you and anyone who is injured in your vehicle.

-Under the Maryland Insurance article, a policyholder may waive UM coverage in the policy only if he/she executes a written waiver of that coverage.
-So if you did not expressly waive it, you have uninsured motorist coverage.
+Under the Maryland Insurance Article, a policyholder may waive UM coverage in the policy only if he/she executes a written waiver of that coverage.
+So if you did not expressly reject it, you have uninsured motorist coverage.

 Maryland plaintiffs prevailed in 83% of auto accident personal injury cases.
-The average jury award in Maryland car accident personal injury cases was $11,277.
-In contrast, plaintiffs prevailed in only 8% of medical malpractice cases in Maryland (bearing in mind that most meritorious cases settle before trial) but the average jury award in medical malpractice cases was $808,772.
-The study does not breakdown these jury verdicts by county, but clearly the larger jury awards in Maryland are in Baltimore City and Prince George's County (the courthouse is in Upper Marlboro).
+The average jury award in motor vehicle crash claims was $11,277.
+In contrast, plaintiffs prevailed in only 8% of medical malpractice cases in Maryland (bearing in mind that most meritorious cases settle before trial) but the average jury award in health care error cases was $808,772.
+The study does not breakdown these jury verdicts by county, but clearly the larger jury awards in Maryland are in Baltimore City and Prince George’s County (the courthouse is in Upper Marlboro).

-This data, which was of great interest to medical malpractice/accident lawyers in Maryland with respect to the gap between Maryland and the rest of the nation, was generated by an analysis of 250,000 personal injury cases in Maryland and across the country from 1998-2005.
+This data was generated by an analysis of 250,000 personal injury cases in Maryland and across the country.
 What does this data mean for your case?
 Virtually nothing.
-If this data is discouraging to you regarding the value of your personal injury case, you might be comforted that Miller & Zois' average is approximately 15 times higher than the Maryland average and we only once received a jury verdict in a personal injury case less than $36,328.24.
-Good, well-prepared Maryland personal injury lawyers (and there are many good injury attorneys in Maryland) that meticulously prepare a case and present it honestly and fairly to a jury typically get much better jury awards than those who do not.
+If this data is discouraging to you regarding the value of your personal injury case, you might be comforted that Miller & Zois’ average is approximately 20 times higher than the Maryland average.
+The best Maryland personal injury lawyers that meticulously prepare a case and present it honestly and fairly to a jury typically get much better jury awards than those who do not.

-But our lawyers' verdicts in personal injury cases, and the awards data set out above, are clearly not predictive of the results in any individual Maryland personal injury case.
-You need to discuss with your lawyers the specific facts of your personal injury case, the pros and cons, and come to a conclusion about the fair value of your case.
-This will include a discussion of the severity of your injuries, the amount of available insurance, how clear the connection is between your injuries and the accident, how strong your liability case is, the quality of the witnesses, and the expected jury perceptions of you and the defendant (remember, the jury is not told there is insurance covering the claim).
+But our verdicts in personal injury cases, and the awards data set out above are not predictive of the results in any individual case.
+You need to discuss with your lawyers the specific facts of your case, the pros and cons, and come to a conclusion about the fair value of your case.
+This will include a discussion of the severity of your injuries, the amount of available insurance, and how clear the connection is between your injuries and the accident.
+It was also involve how strong your liability case is, the quality of the witnesses, and the expected jury perceptions of you and the defendant.
+Remember, the jury is not told there is insurance covering the claim.)
 This discussion will also include analysis of the venue where the case is being tried.
-In Maryland, as we mentioned earlier, Baltimore City and Prince George's County are favorable venues for plaintiffs.
-Conversely, in more rural areas of Maryland, such as Somerset County or St. Mary's County, for example, the jury awards are more conservative.
-This is true across the country -- juries typically award more money in urban areas than they do in rural areas.
-Click here for further information on personal injury case valuation.
+In Maryland, as we mentioned earlier, Baltimore and P.G.
+County are suitable venues for plaintiffs.
+Conversely, in more rural areas of Maryland, such as Somerset County or St. Mary’s County, for example, the jury awards are more conservative.
+This rule is true across the country — juries typically award more money in urban areas than they do in rural areas.

 What if I am hit by a driver who flees the scene of the accident?
 (FAQ)